davidedantonio/create-fastify-app/README.md

 - `plugins`: here you can add all your plugins you need into you application.
 - `services`: here you can develop all the endpoint you need for your application, or the generated endpoint if you give a swagger file at project creation.
-- `hooks`: here you can declare all the hooks you need for your fastify application
+- `hooks`: here you can declare all the hooks you need for your fastify application.

 The `package.json` file comes with three predefined npm task: